 Since 57% of the neoplasms in Lynch syndrome occur proximal to the splenic flexure,r visualisation to the caecum is essential.

-Considerable evidence supports the effectiveness of aspirin as risk-reducing medication for CRC in high risk Lynch syndrome patients (>50% reduction in CRC risk).
-While there is limited evidence about the optimal dose, a regular daily low-dose aspirin could be considered.r
+Considerable evidence supports the effectiveness of aspirin as risk-reducing medication for CRC in high risk Lynch syndrome patients (35-40% reduction in CRC risk).
+The benefit appears five years after starting aspirin and persists for at least 20 years.
+While there is limited evidence about the optimal dose and starting age, regular daily low-dose aspirin could be considered.r

 Hysterectomy is the only proven intervention which significantly reduces the risk of endometrial cancer.r

-There is no evidence to support a survival benefit from TVU and aspiration biopsy.r Where possible, surveillance should be offered in the context of a clinical trial.r
+There is no evidence to support a survival benefit from transvaginal ultrasound (TVU) and aspiration biopsy.r If surveillance is offered, it should be done in the context of a clinical trial.r

-Data extrapolated from other high risk groups demonstrates annual TVU and serum CA125 levels have low sensitivity and specificity for ovarian cancer, and do not reliably detect ovarian cancers at an early stage, nor do they affect outcomes.
-This is true of women in the general population and women at high risk of hereditary ovarian cancer.
+Data extrapolated from other high-risk groups demonstrates annual TVU and serum CA125 levels have low sensitivity and specificity for ovarian cancer, and do not reliably detect ovarian cancers at an early stage, nor do they affect outcomes.
+This is true of women in the general population and women at high risk of hereditary ovarian cancer.r

-There is no evidence supporting the role of gastroscopy in the surveillance for gastric cancer in Lynch syndrome patients,r however, gastroscopy should be considered in families at high risk of gastric cancer.r
+There is no evidence supporting the role of gastroscopy in the surveillance for gastric cancer in Lynch syndrome patients.r However, gastroscopy should be considered in families at high risk of gastric cancer.r There is a suggestion that chronic immune gastritis may play a role in the development of gastric cancer in individuals with Lynch syndrome, so an evaluation for gastritis and Helicobacter pylori infection could be considered.r

 Urothelial transitional cell carcinoma